HOW TO SPEAK LIKE A TORONTONIAN URBAN DICTIONARY OF REAL ESTATE

 Cheque – exactly the same as a check, a written order directing a bank to pay out money

 College – refers to community college in Canada.
 This is distinct from a university, which is a post-secondary institution that grants a degree.

 Cottage – summer vacation home, camp or cabin on a body of water

-Duplex – refers to a house divided into 2 separate apartments each having its own entrance
+Duplex – refers to a house divided into 2 separate apartments or flats each having its own entrance

 Eavestroughs – the rain gutters that attach to the underside of the roof of a house

 FAG – refers to a forced air gas furnace heated by natural gas it pushes out hot air

 Garburator – garbage disposal unit under the kitchen sink